 This fact has driven me to not only become a better researcher but also a better educator.
 It's easy to share your results with those who already understand what you are researching, but it takes another kind of intelligence to communicate those results to someone with a completely different background and interests.

 Being fresh to this field, I still have a lot to learn, not only about biotechnology but also all the other industries that my research will affect.
 I want to help develop the bridge between each aspect of agriculture, from the farmer to the researcher and to the consumer.
-This has led me here to the Noble Foundation.
+This has led me here to the Noble Research Institute.
 As an institution based on these same principles, I look forward to taking the positive message that Noble has to offer and carrying it back home to Michigan when I return in August.